OData/RESTier/v0.6/_posts/2015-10-23-02-02-entity-set-filters-new.md

 }
 {% endhighlight %}

-Now some testings will show that:
+Then replace the `EntityFrameworkApi<AdventureWorksLT>` in WebApiConfig with `AdventureWorksApi`, Now some testings will show that:

 	1. ~/AdventureWorksLT/Products will only get the Product entities whose ProductID is  3,6,9,12,15,...
 	2. ~/AdventureWorksLT/Products([product id]) will only be able to get a Product entity whose ProductID mod 3 results a zero.